mana/mana/README.md

 ```
 - /help              Displays the list of commands
-- /announce          broadcasts a global msg(Gm Cammand only)
 - /clear             clears the chat window
-- /who               shows how many players are online
 - /where             displays the map name your currently on
 - /whisper           send a private msg to another player
                         (format: /whisper <charname> <message>)